 The land and water where my story takes place.

-I am happy to announce that my middle grade adventure novel set in the wilds of Alaska, my home state, will be published by Move Books, a house dedicated to publishing books for boys, in the Fall of 2014.
+I am happy to announce that my middle grade adventure novel set in the wilds of Alaska, my home state, will be published by Move Books, a house dedicated to publishing books for boys, in the Spring of 2015.

 A big Thank You to my agent Amy Tipton who introduced me and my writing to Eileen Robinson at Move.
 I’m totally excited to be working with Eileen.